Survival Analysis Fundamentals

 Here ranges over subjects in the risk set , is the covariate vector for subject , and is the linear predictor.
 The weight is subject-specific — subjects with higher hazard contribute more — and is the same for all covariates .

-The sum of Schoenfeld residuals equals the score function (the gradient of the log partial likelihood with respect to ) (Schoenfeld, 1982).
-At the MLE the score function is theoretically zero, so the sum of residuals is also zero.
-In practice, Newton-Raphson terminates after finitely many iterations, so the sum is zero only up to convergence tolerance.
+Under the Breslow approximation for ties, the sum of Schoenfeld residuals equals the score function (the gradient of the log partial likelihood with respect to ) (Schoenfeld, 1982).
+At the MLE the score function is zero, so the sum of residuals is also zero.
+MIDAS uses the Efron method for ties, so this equality does not hold exactly, but the sum is close to zero within convergence tolerance.

-Scaled Schoenfeld residuals adjust the raw residuals by the variance-covariance matrix:
+Scaled Schoenfeld residuals adjust the raw residuals by the variance-covariance matrix so that they can be interpreted asymptotically as estimates of :

-where is the total number of events, is the estimated variance-covariance matrix, and and are the raw and scaled residual vectors at event time .
-The -th component of can be interpreted as an estimate of .
-Under proportional hazards, shows no systematic trend over time (Grambsch & Therneau, 1994).
+where is the total number of events, and is the entry of (the estimated variance-covariance matrix).
+The factor adjusts the scale of the asymptotic covariance matrix. can be interpreted as an estimate of .
+Under proportional hazards, shows no systematic trend over time.
+Individual values have high variance, so the residuals are plotted against time and smoothed (e.g., with LOESS) to assess trends (Grambsch & Therneau, 1994).

 MIDAS displays the following diagnostics (usage):